coleslaw-org/coleslaw/docs/hacking.md

    objects at the moment.
 Whether the INDEX should specify what Content Types it includes or the CONTENT which indexes it appears on is not yet clear.

-### New Content Type: Shouts!

-I've also toyed with the idea of a content type called a SHOUT, which would be used primarily to reference or embed other content, sort of a mix between a retweet and a del.icio.us bookmark.
-We encounter plenty of great things on the web.
-Most of mine winds up forgotten in browser tabs or stored on twitter's servers.
-It would be cool to see SHOUTs as a plugin, probably with a dedicated SHOUT-INDEX, and some sort of oEmbed/embed.ly/noembed support.

 ### Incremental Compilation